Santhosh-KS/Deutsch/HiLDetails.md

 [IOCNET (I/O Carrier Network)](https://www.dspace.com/en/pub/home/products/hw/simulator_hardware/scalexio/scalexio_iocnet.cfm)

 Need more details about the "SCALEXIO Rack System" mentioned in the PPT.
-- Exact configuartion
+- Exact details of SCALEXIO Rack System used in the existing gHiL system.
+- Since we are talking about the dSpace system.
+We need Matlab/Simulink Vehicle models
     - Who will provide the Matlab/Simulink vehicle models?
 - How are we going to simulate the environments?
   - Replaying the sensor and/or video data?
 (What tools are used to replay the data?)
   - Synthetic data simulation from the dspace?
 (Details about how these data is fed into the ADAS subsystems?)